 - a.
 In the event of technical difficulties (e.g. a student is bumped from a meeting, has a camera freeze, etc.) the student should contact the team's timekeeper/bailiff who will be responsible for notifying the judges of the technical issue.
 If the timekeeper bailiff is the one experiencing technical issues the responsibility of alerting the presiding judge falls to one of the two team attorneys. - i.
-Participating team members may use the public chat feature to notify the timekeeper or student attorney if there are technical issues. - ii.
+Participating team members may use the public chat feature to notify the timekeeper or student attorney if there are technical issues. - 1.
+If the student experience difficulty is unable to access the Zoom chat, they are permitted to notify the timekeeper member via text message or other means of communication as long as it does not disrupt the trial. - ii.
 Once a technical issue has been brought to the attention of the judges, advisors may step-in to help the student resolve the issue. - iii.
 As with objections, the clock will stop to allow for troubleshooting. - 1.
 The 2-hour overall limit still applies to the trials. - iv.
-OCLRE, in consultation with the Competition Committee, reserves the right to take other appropriate measures to resolve technical issues impacting the fairness of a trial. - In the event of a catastrophic technical failure, such as a power outage or internet outage, the team advisor must contact OCLRE to describe the issue.
+OCLRE, in consultation with the Competition Committee, reserves the right to take other appropriate measures to resolve technical issues impacting the fairness of a trial. - b.
+In the event of a catastrophic technical failure, such as a power outage or internet outage, the team advisor must contact OCLRE to describe the issue.
 OCLRE will then contact the Competition Committee to create a solution that complies with competition rules. - c.
-Teams will have flexibility regarding the tech equipment they would like to use in joining the zoom meetings.

-- e.g. Schools that permit in-person gatherings can choose to join the meeting via 1-2 devices for the whole team or can chose to have each student on their own device in separate locations. - ii.
+Teams will have flexibility regarding the tech equipment they would like to use in joining the zoom meetings. - i.
+If needed to reduce feedback/background noise, students are permitted to wear headsets during trial. - ii. e.g. Schools that permit in-person gatherings can choose to join the meeting via 1-2 devices for the whole team or can chose to have each student on their own device in separate locations. - iii.
 Research thus far has shown that participants will experience technical difficulties using Chromebooks and when joining meetings using the browser rather than the application.
 Zoom continues to update their software and servers, so this advice may change in advance of the competition. - d.
 Practice tech sessions will be made available to teams to troubleshoot their devices in advance of the scheduled trials. - i.
 These will be open practice sessions, scheduled throughout the months of December and January. - ii.
-Practice sessions are intended to troubleshoot technology and will not be used for scrimmaging or team practices. - iii.
+Practice sessions are intended to troubleshoot technology and will not be used for scrimmaging or team practices.

+- iii.
 When participating in these sessions, it is critical that teams join using the tech set-up they intend to use on competition day! - iv.
 Teams may attend multiple tech practices as needed. - v.
 Tech sessions will require pre-registration (can register up to 1 hour before the scheduled session) in order to allow for security protocols.